 During the huge OpenStack cluster deployment against Kubernetes, scheduler, controller-manager and kube-apiserver start fighting for CPU cycles as all of them are under a large load.
 Scheduler is the most resource-hungry, so we need a way to deploy it separately.

-We moved the Kubernetes scheduler moved to a separate node manually; all other schedulers were manually killed to prevent them from moving to other nodes.
+We moved the Kubernetes scheduler to a separate node manually; all other schedulers were manually killed to prevent them from moving to other nodes.

 Upstream issue status: reported

 Kubernetes scheduler is ineffective with pod antiaffinity

 It takes a significant amount of time for the scheduler to process pods with pod antiaffinity rules specified on them.
 It is spending about 2-3 seconds on each pod, which makes the time needed to deploy an OpenStack cluster of 900 nodes unexpectedly long (about 3h for just scheduling).
 To deploy OpenStack on Kubernetes requires the use of antiaffinity rules to prevent several OpenStack on Kubernetes compute nodes from being launched on a single minion node.